 Whether it’s to increase process robustness, enable decentralized manufacturing, or simply to deliver badly needed cost and time efficiencies, autologous cell & gene therapy manufacturers are crying out for a new generation of closed, automated technology platforms.
-Join this webinar to understand the capabilities and potential of the current state-of-the-art platforms in cell & gene therapy manufacturing, where our speakers will discuss:
+Watch this on demand webinar to understand the capabilities and potential of the current state-of-the-art platforms in cell & gene therapy manufacturing, where our speakers will discuss:

 - Step by step guidance on how to establish a robust and reproducible GMP manufacturing process;

 - Latest evolution of Cocoon Systems and examples of the impact they can have on reducing process times and ultimately cost of goods;

 - Specific case studies demonstrating the translation of multiple processes into a single automated workflow.

 Eytan Abraham, Head of Research & Development for Emerging Technologies, Lonza

 Dr. Eytan Abraham heads Lonza Cell and Viral Therapy R&D. Dr. Abraham’s groups develop and tests enabling technologies and platforms to facilitate manufacturing of cell and gene therapies, both patient scale/autologous and allogeneic, for clinical and commercial use.
 Examples of ongoing projects include 3D scalable bioreactors for allogeneic cell therapies, the automated Cocoon system for autologous cell therapies, and Ancestral AAV viruses.

 Previously, Dr. Abraham was Head of Product Innovation at Pluristem Therapeutics, where he led the development of a pipeline of MSC therapies tailored for multiple clinical indications.